Brian Lima: Professional

 Lima signed for Munster after an impressive game for the southern hemisphere vs the northern hemisphere in a fundraising game for the 2004 tsunami.
 However Lima was injured shortly after landing in Ireland and never got to pull on the Munster jersey.
 He has also played for the Blues, Auckland, the Highlanders, and Secom in Japan.
 He signed a two-year deal with Bristol starting in the 2005–06 season.

 In December 2013 Lima was charged with causing actual bodily harm and being armed with a dangerous weapon after publicly assaulting and injuring his ex-wife.
 He subsequently resigned as coach of the Samoan national team.
 In June 2014 he was convicted on five charges and sentenced to two years supervision.

 In August 2020 he was appointed head coach of the Samoa national rugby sevens team.

-Recognition
+Honours and awards

 Lima was appointed to the Order of Merit of Samoa in the 2014 Samoa Honours and Awards.
+In 2024, he was an inaugural inductee into the Pasifika Rugby Hall of Fame.